opentensor/developer-docs/docs/questions-and-answers.md

 Your incentive is that you harvest TAO.
 Every 12 seconds 1 TAO is minted, each subnet harvests a fraction of this newly-created TAO, based on Yuma Consensus over its scoring by Root Network validators.
 Each day, 7200 TAO (86,400 per day, one TAO per 12 seconds) are emitted into the network.

-The allocation of the harvest within each subnet is:
+The allocation of the TAO harvest within each subnet is as follows:

-- 18% of it goes to the subnet creator.
+- 18% to the subnet creator.
-- 41% goes to validators
+- 41% to validators
-- 41% goes to the miners
+- 41% to the miners

 See [Emissions](./emissions.md).